slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"Absence diminishes minor passions and inflames great ones, as the wind douses a candle and fans a fire."  -- François de La Rochefoucauld [1613]*
-> *"Early internet: meeting someone online?
-Probably a weirdo.
-Now: meeting someone without an online presence?
-Definitely a weirdo."  -- signulll@x*
 > *"If you love a flower don’t pick it up.
 Because if you pick it up it dies and it ceases to be what you love.
 So if you love a flower, let it be.
 Love is not about possession.
 Love is about appreciation."  -- Osho*
-> *"Modern dating is basically learning all about someone until you are no longer attracted to them—sometimes it takes one date, sometimes it takes years."  -- signulll@x*
+> *"Modern dating is basically learning all about someone until you are no longer attracted to them—sometimes it takes one date, sometimes it takes years."  -- x@signulll*
 > *"Never has anyone done something entirely for others.
 All love is self-love.
 Think of those you love: dig deeply and you will see that you do not love them; you love the pleasant sensations that this love produces in you!
 You love the desire, not the desired." -- Friedrich Nietzsche [1844]*
 > *"Porn has prolonged more marriages than it’s ever destroyed."  -- Rollo Tomasi*
 > *"Some advice i gave to my friend: your value as a man should never be reduced to how you look.
 On dating apps that’s all you are—your height, & your face.
 It’s an endless police lineup for women to pick from, with nothing else factored in.
 The apps flattens you into a 2D commodity, judged in milliseconds.
-If you value yourself in any meaningful way, you should never partake in such a marketplace, ever."  -- signulll@x*
+If you value yourself in any meaningful way, you should never partake in such a marketplace, ever."  -- x@signulll*
 > *"The desire to be loved is the last illusion.
 Give it up and you’ll be so free."  -- Margaret Atwood*
-> *"There are only two ways to appreciate or understand how insanely rare a genuine connection with someone truly is: 1) getting older 2) insanely crazy heartbreak. there are simply no other ways."  -- signulll@x*
+> *"There are only two ways to appreciate or understand how insanely rare a genuine connection with someone truly is: 1) getting older 2) insanely crazy heartbreak. there are simply no other ways."  -- x@signulll*
 > *"There are three qualities to look for in a partner: intelligence, energy, and integrity.
 You need all three.
 You can’t compromise on any one of them."  -- Naval Ravikant [1974]*
 > *"When I think I’m unfairly hated, I try to remember that I’m unfairly loved."  -- R.C.
 Sproul*
 > *"Men dream about virgins.
 Women dream about monsters.
 Who’s more perverted?"  -- Rivelino*